SWE-UniStuttgart/evoTurb/README.md

 ## 3 Usage

-### General
+### Software requirements

+- The `evoTurb_matlab` obtains best performance in `Matlab 2020b` and is compatible with `Matlab 2018b`.
+It might also be compatible with lower versions of Matlab but no garantee.
-The evoTurb has been developed in `Matlab 2019b` and `Python 3.7`.
+- The `evoTurb_python` requires `Python 3.7`.

-The TurbSim executable and the input file `TurbSimInputFileTemplate.inp` are included in the folder `evoTurb\3D wind field generator\TurbSim`.
-The TurbSim source code can be found in: https://github.com/OpenFAST/openfast/tree/main/vs-build/TurbSim
+- The evoTurb requires either `TurbSim` or `Mann turbulence generator (MTG)`.
+If you have them installed, please modify the corresponding directories in the configuration function of evoTurb.
+If you don't have any of them, please download `3D wind field generator` which contains both TurbSim and MTG.
+The TurbSim source code can be found in: https://github.com/OpenFAST/openfast/tree/main/vs-build/TurbSim.

-The MTG executable, dll file, and the batch file `run.bat` are included in the folder `evoTurb\3D wind field generator\MannTurb`.
 The Mann turbulence generator is accessible from: https://www.hawc2.dk/download/pre-processing-tools

+### General workflow

 To use evoTurb, please follow the following steps:

 1. Modify the input file for TurbSim `TurbSimInputFileTemplate.inp` or MTG `run.bat` following their instructions.
 No need to adjust the random seed because this will be defined in the configuration function.
+The TurbSim executable and the input file `TurbSimInputFileTemplate.inp` are included in the folder `evoTurb\3D wind field generator\TurbSim`.
+The MTG executable, dll file, and the batch file `run.bat` are included in the folder `evoTurb\3D wind field generator\MannTurb`.
 2. Modify the configuration function: `TurbConfig(.m/.py)`
 3. Run the main script: `evoTurb(.m/.py)`

-After running the main script, three folders will be created: `3DTurb_(model name)` to store the 3D wind fields, `InputFiles_(model name)` to store the corresponding input files for TurbSim or MTG, and `4DTurb_(model name)` to store the 4D wind fields.
+After running the main script, three folders will be created if they don't already exist:
+- `3DTurb_(model name)` to store the 3D wind fields
+- `InputFiles_(model name)` to store the corresponding input files for TurbSim or MTG
+- `4DTurb_(model name)` to store the 4D wind fields

 ### Run test case